learn-co-students/sinatra-activerecord-associations-v-000/README.md

 The `has_many`/`belongs_to` relationship is the most used association, but there are others as well.
 You can read more about ActiveRecord Associations [here](http://guides.rubyonrails.org/association_basics.html).

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-activerecord-associations' title='ActiveRecord Associations in Sinatra'>ActiveRecord Associations in Sinatra</a> on Learn.co and start learning to code for free.</p>